 Once you get the proper swing technique down, your right elbow should begin to bend in a downward motion.
 This is caused by having your wrist cocked, which should help keep your left arm straight while the other bends.
 The cock of the wrist should form an “L” shape between your forearm and the club shaft.
 This technique is easier to accomplish if you keep your hands at or around shoulder level.
 From there, your hands should move very little to reach the top of your swing.
 However, keep in mind that this isn’t always the best technique and it can change depending on your body.
 If you aren’t sure you are doing it right, then you may want a golf instructor to help you find the best swing technique for you.

 Unwinding your swing

 Unwinding your body after hitting the golf ball is important for getting the right distance off the approach.
 The follow-through of each golf swing must mirror the “L” shape of your backswing.
 If you keep your club grip more relaxed, then your wrist should be uncocked upon impact with the ball.

 During the follow-through, you’ll want to re-cock your wrist as your chest turns toward the target at the peak of your backswing.
 It is important to directly face the target at the conclusion of your follow-through, so you finish in a more balanced stance.

 Want to learn other ways to have a better golf game?

 To learn more about improving your golf game, contact the experts at The Academy of Golf Dynamics today.
 You can call us at 1(800) 879-2008 or Contact Us by email to learn more about our Schools, Lodging, Instructors, and Facilities.
-We are located at 45 Club Estates Parkway in Austin, Texas.
+We are located at 1700 Kahala Sunset Dr in Spicewood, TX near Austin.